FreesideHull/climax-game-jam/README.md

 Click on project / setup version control / then initialize to pull in the git repo

-Further distructions will be dropped into doc/ as and when i get chance to write them :)
+Further instructions will be dropped into doc as and when i get chance to write them :)

 # Licence